top of page

 3. Benson State Park: A Hidden Treasure

 Tucked in the heart of the Columbia River Gorge, Benson State Park is an underappreciated gem perfect for families looking to escape popular tourist spots.
-The park features several trails, but one highlight is the short and family-friendly hike to the impressive Wahkeena Falls.
+The park features several trails, with one highlight being the short and family-friendly hike to the impressive Wahkeena Falls.

 The round trip to Wahkeena Falls is less than a mile.
-It showcases gentle inclines and plenty of spots to stop and take in the scenery.
-Just a short distance from the parking, the falls create a dazzling spectacle, making it ideal for families with little adventurers eager to experience Oregon's beauty.
+It showcases gentle inclines and plenty of spots to stop and take in the stunning scenery.
+Just a short distance from the parking area, the falls create a dazzling spectacle, making it ideal for families with little adventurers eager to experience Oregon's beauty.

-For a more extended adventure, families can explore part of the Portland Women’s Forum Scenic Overlook trail for stunning gorge views.
+For a more extended adventure, families can explore part of the Portland Women’s Forum Scenic Overlook trail for sweeping views of the gorge.

 4. Landslide Trail: The Magic of Deschutes National Forest

-For a unique experience, the Landslide Trail in Deschutes National Forest offers a magical hiking adventure that feels like a scene from a fairytale.
-This hidden pathway leads visitors through a landscape defined by ancient volcanic activity, massive rock formations, and colorful wildflowers in spring and summer.
+For a unique experience, the Landslide Trail in Deschutes National Forest offers a magical hiking adventure reminiscent of a fairytale.
+This hidden pathway leads visitors through a landscape defined by ancient volcanic activity, vast rock formations, and colorful wildflowers in spring and summer.

-The hike covers approximately 4 miles and has mild elevation gains, making it suitable for families of all ages.
+The hike covers about 4 miles with mild elevation gains, making it suitable for families of all ages.
 Children will be enchanted by the vibrant scenery and opportunities to spot wildlife, including deer and various bird species.

-Be sure to look out for the curious rock formations along the trail, which make perfect spots for family photos!
+Keep an eye out for the curious rock formations along the trail.
+They make perfect spots for family photos!

 5. Opal Creek Wilderness: A Nature Lover's Dream